ASaiM/hmp_mock_tests/doc/report/report.md

 ASaiM framework, particularly the main workflow, was tested and validated on two mock metagenomic datasets from a controlled microbiota community (with 22 known microbial strains).
 These datasets are available on *EBI metagenomics* dataset.

 Taxonomic and functional results produced by ASaiM framework have been extensively analyzed and compared with results obtained with *EBI metagenomics* pipleine (https://www.ebi.ac.uk/metagenomics/pipelines/1.0) [@hunter_ebi_2014].
-Details about these analyses (workflows, scripts) are available on a [dedicated GitHub repository](https://github.com/ASaiM/hmp_mock_tests) and the results on [Zenodo]().
+Details about these analyses (workflows, scripts) are available on a [dedicated GitHub repository](https://github.com/ASaiM/hmp_mock_tests) and the results on [Zenodo](https://zenodo.org/).

 These analyses validate ASaiM framework and its main workflow.
 Hence, the main workflow produces accurate and precise taxonomic assignations, wide functional results (gene families, pathways, GO slim terms) and relations between taxonomic and functional results, in few hours on a standard computer.

 # Data

-Two datasets are [available](https://www.ebi.ac.uk/metagenomics/projects/SRP004311) for this project.
-The first dataset ([SRR072232](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121012/runs/SRR072232/results/versions/1.0#ui-id-10)) contains a genomic mixture of 22 microbial species (Table \ref{expected_species}) where the ribosomal RNA operon counts vary by up to four orders of magnitude per organism (Table \ref{expected_species}).
-The second dataset ([SRR072233](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121011/runs/SRR072233/results/versions/1.0)) is a genomic mixture from 22 same microbial species (Table \ref{expected_species}) containing equimolar ribosomal RNA operon counts per organism.
-After shotgun sequencing, first dataset (SRR072232) is constitued of 1,225,169 metagenomic sequences and the second dataset of 1,386,198 metagenomic sequences.
+[Two HMP mock community samples](https://www.ebi.ac.uk/metagenomics/projects/SRP004311) are available on [EBI met](https://www.ebi.ac.uk/metagenomics/).
+Both of them contain a genomic mixture of same 22 microbial strains (Table \ref{expected_species}).
+The samples differ only by the abundances of the strains: in the first sample ([SRR072232](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121012/runs/SRR072232/results/versions/1.0)), the ribosomal RNA operon counts vary by up to four orders of magnitude per strains (Table \ref{expected_species}), wherease the second sample ([SRR072233](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121011/runs/SRR072233/results/versions/1.0)) contains equimolar ribosomal RNA operon counts per strain (Table \ref{expected_species}).

+Both samples were sequenced using 454 GS FLX Titanium to get 1,22,169 raw metagenomic sequences for the first dataset and 1,386,198 raw metagenomic sequences for the second dataset.

+# Methods

+Both datasets have been analyzed using ASaiM framework.
+The results extensively analyzed and compared to expected results and *EBI metagenomics* results.
+Details about these analyses (workflows, scripts) are available on a [dedicated GitHub repository](https://github.com/ASaiM/hmp_mock_tests) and the results on [Zenodo](https://zenodo.org/).

+## Abundance computation using mapping on reference genomes

+The expected abundances based on ribosomal RNA operon counts.
+During biological manipulations and sequencing, some bias may arise that modify the abundances of strains.
+Indeed, to get "real" abundances of expected strains, raw metagenomic sequences of both samples are mapped on genomes of expected strains.

+details...

 \newpage
 \thispagestyle{empty}